rbjack/email-inliner/README.md

 The inliner requires that your css styles are embedded into the HTML head of the document in a style tag.

-It will inline all styles, in a seperate file inside a `build` folder, and then delete them from the new rendered email file, except in the case where the styles are in a `@media` query.
-If there are styles that you don't want inlined outside of a media query, the task runner has a special media query wrapper that gets deleted (but not the styles inside) when compiled.
+In a seperate file inside a `build` folder, the task runner will inline all styles, and then delete them from the new rendered email file, except in the case where the styles are in a `@media` query.

+If there are styles that you don't want inlined and need to be outside of a media query, the task runner has a special media query wrapper that gets deleted (but not the styles inside) when compiled.

 ```
 @media not inline {